TheLartians/TypeScriptXX/README.md

 # TypeScriptPP

-Example project showing how to ebed the [TypeScript](https://www.typescriptlang.org) scripting language in a C++ project with automatically generated declarations.
+Example project showing how to embed the [TypeScript](https://www.typescriptlang.org) scripting language in a C++ project with automatically generated declarations.

 ## Motivation